 6. 1 suitable for disabled.

-lift, bar, dining room, Oak Room, free Wi-Fi, in-room TV (Freeview), garden.
+lift, bar, dining room, Oak Room, free Wi-Fi, in-room TV (Freeview), garden with outdoor seating.

 all ages welcomed.